Eddie Wolstenholme: Career

-Wolstenholme took up refereeing in 1978, when an injury forced him to give up playing non-League football (for Bamber Bridge, known as Walton-le-Dale F.C. at the time).
+Wolstenholme took up refereeing in 1978, when an injury forced him to give up playing non-League football for Walton-le-Dale.
 After starting off in Sunday leagues, he then officiated in the West Lancashire Football League, eventually moving up to the North West Counties League, and in season 1992–93 the Football League list, after having gained experience as a League linesman.
-His first match after being promoted was the 4–2 win by Crewe over Torquay in the old Second Division on 15 August 1992.
+His first match after being promoted was the 4–2 win by Crewe Alexandra over Torquay United in the old Second Division on 15 August 1992.

 At the close of the 1997–98 season, he was selected not only to referee the old First Division play-off semi-final second leg, but the Final itself.
 The semi-final second leg occurred on 13 May 1998, between Charlton Athletic and Ipswich Town at The Valley, and Charlton progressed by winning this 1–0 for a 2–0 aggregate score.
 The Final took place at Wembley on 25 May 1998, and Charlton's opponents were Sunderland.
-The score being 3–3 at the end of 90 minutes, extra time was played, and a further one goal each was converted during that period.
+The score being 3–3 at the end of 90 minutes, extra time was played, with both sides scoring to make the final score 4–4.
 This meant that a penalty shoot-out was necessary, and Charlton gained a 7–6 "sudden death" triumph to secure their place in the Premier League for the 1998–99 season.

 The end of the 2000–01 season was very busy for Wolstenholme.
 He was first appointed to oversee the FA Vase Final on 6 May 2001 at Villa Park, Birmingham, played between Berkhamsted Town and Taunton Town, when the Somerset side won 2–1.
-Then, on 13 May 2001, he took charge of the League Two play-off semi-final first leg between Hull City and Leyton Orient, which finished 1–0.
+Then, on 13 May 2001, he took charge of the Third Division play-off semi-final first leg between Hull City and Leyton Orient, which finished 1–0 to Orient.

-The following day, he controlled the 4–2 home win by Walsall over Stoke in a League One play-off semi-final second leg, which was also the cumulative score that secured Walsall's progression.
-Lastly, he was given the honour of refereeing the League One play-off final as well, played at the Millennium Stadium, Cardiff, on 27 May 2001, when Walsall won promotion to the Championship by beating Reading by 3 goals to 2.
+The following day, he refereed the 4–2 home win by Walsall over Stoke City in a Second Division play-off semi-final second leg, which was also the cumulative score that secured Walsall's progression.
+Lastly, he was given the honour of refereeing the League One play-off final as well, played at the Millennium Stadium, Cardiff, on 27 May 2001, when Walsall won promotion to the First Division by beating Reading 3–2.

-He was offered full professional terms by the Professional Game Match Officials Board during the following close season in 2001, and agreed to join the Select Group of referees (officiating in the Premier League), although this would only be for a maximum of two seasons before his retirement due to age restrictions.
+He was offered full professional terms by the Professional Game Match Officials Board during the following close season in 2001, and agreed to join the Select Group of referees officiating in the Premier League, although this would only be for a maximum of two seasons before his retirement due to age restrictions.
 He took charge of his first ever Premier League match during the fixture involving Ipswich Town and Derby County at Portman Road on 21 August 2001, the home club winning 3–1.